riklauder/ProjectMokman/src/README.md

 -    layouts/randomfMap.lay

+mokmanw.bat

+>created sript for windows only that doesn't require WSL

+>./mokmanw

 mokman.py

 >core code including main loop for mokman game.
 Can run independently using last random map generated using